 Overview

-This innovative approach to dementia, disability and ageing for families and professionals enhances quality of life for people experiencing challenges due to disability or ageing and for those living with dementia.
+This innovative approach to dementia, disability and ageing for families and professionals enhances the quality of life for people experiencing challenges due to disability or ageing and for those living with dementia.
 It creates an environment in which individuals can do as much for themselves as possible with meaningful roles, routines and activities tailored to the individual.

 Details

-Courses 2 Day Event, Part time
+Courses 2 Day Event, Evenings, Short course

 Locations London, Online